ads-mirrors/nrel-energyplus/design/FY2025/NFP-new-air-water-heat-pump.md

         \default 43.0
         \note Enter the maximum outdoor temperature allowed for cooling operation
-        \note Cooling is disabled above this temperature N18, \field Sizing Factor for Heating
+        \note Cooling is disabled above this temperature N18, \field Sizing Factor for Cooling
         \note Multiplies the autosized capacity and flow rates
         \type real
         \minimum> 0.0
         \default 1.0
-      A5 , \field Air Inlet Node Name
+      A6 , \field Air Inlet Node Name
         \required-field
         \type node
-        \note The node from which the heat pump draws its inlet air.
+        \note The node from which the DX coil draws its inlet air.
-      A6 , \field Air Outlet Node Name
+      A7 , \field Air Outlet Node Name
         \required-field
         \type node
-        \note The node to which the heat pump sends its outlet air.
+        \note The node to which the DX coil sends its outlet air.
-      A7 , \field Hot Water Inlet Node Name
+      A8 , \field Hot Water Inlet Node Name
         \required-field
         \type node
-        \note The node connects to the hot water loop A8 , \field Hot Water Outlet Node Name
+        \note The node connects to the hot water loop A9 , \field Hot Water Outlet Node Name
         \required-field
         \type node
-        \note The node connects to the hot water loop A9 , \field Chilled Water Inlet Node Name
+        \note The node connects to the hot water loop A10 , \field Chilled Water Inlet Node Name
         \required-field
         \type node
-        \note The node connects to the chilled water loop A10 , \field Chilled Water Outlet Node Name
+        \note The node connects to the chilled water loop A11 , \field Chilled Water Outlet Node Name
         \required-field
         \type node
-        \note The node connects to the chilled water loop A11 , \field Condenser Water Inlet Node Name
+        \note The node connects to the chilled water loop A12, \field Heat Pump Defrost Control
-        \required-field
-        \type node
-        \note The node connects to the condenser water loop, for heat recovery A12 , \field Condenser Water Outlet Node Name
-        \required-field
-        \type node
-        \note The node connects to the condenser water loop, for heat recovery A13, \field Defrost Strategy
         \type choice
-        \key ReverseCycle
-        \key Resistive
+        \key None
-        \default ReverseCycle
-      A14, \field Defrost Control
-        \type choice
         \key Timed
         \key OnDemand
         \key TimedEmpirical
-        \default Timed
+      \note A blank field is the same as None.
       N19, \field Defrost Time Period Fraction
         \type real
         \minimum 0.0